-I calculate we’ve now sent out 100 editions of the Shogren missionary newsletter.
+I calculate we’ve now [in 2012] sent out 100 editions of the Shogren missionary newsletter.
 Plus, I’ve received a thousand or two from other missionaries.
 Since we won’t ever be Tweeting, it looks like our communication style has settled into an e-letter we send off every two months.
 All said, if I’m going to offer unsought advice on how to write missionary newsletters or a blog, this is probably the time to do it.
+(Note: Karen and I have different writing styles; my suggestions below are my own).

 Here are the tips I consider worth sharing: